WEST COAST METAL DETECTOR CLUB INC. PERTH WESTERN AUSTRA

 Sharing is Caring:

-As mentioned we hold treasure hunts during the year, and only “treasure hunt” type detectors are permitted as they do not interfere with other detectors in close proximity, whereas the SD and GP/GPX “pulse induction” type detectors almost fry any detectors within close proximity of them.
+As mentioned we hold treasure hunts during the year, and only “treasure hunt” type detectors are permitted as they do not interfere with other detectors in close proximity, whereas the SD and GP/GPX “pulse induction” type detectors can damage other detectors within close proximity.

 Get Involved!